maxtangli/saki/README.md

 ## note

-ObjectLikeArray

-- loop/count/offsetGet
-- all convenient modify methods, not exposed to client

 Command

 - RoundCommand operates on round, Round do not know Concrete Command? thus adding new Command will be easy?